 A data breach meaning is when malevolent insiders or external attackers get unauthorized access to confidential data or sensitive information, such as medical records, financial data, or personally-identifying information.
-One of the most prevalent and costly forms of cybersecurity disasters is data breaches.
+It is one of the most prevalent and costly forms of cybersecurity disasters.
 They affect organizations of all sizes, industries, and locations, and they happen on a frighteningly frequent basis.

 Breach of data should be prevented at all costs.
 Many breaches may be avoided with training and awareness, such as those caused by unintended or irresponsible data disclosure or social engineering assaults like Hacking.
 Training employees on security protocols, assisting them in avoiding social engineering assaults, and properly identifying sensitive data are all examples of preventative measures.